-Delphine Stuermann began selling “Country Goodies,” her canned goods, at the Columbia Farmers Market more than a decade ago.
+Delphine Stuermann began selling Country Goodies, her canned goods, at Columbia Farmers Market in 2006.
 Back then, “I was the only canner at the market,” she said.

 “I don’t like pickled okra, but I get a lot of requests for pickled okra and pickled asparagus.
 So I make it.”
-She also makes other traditional pickles, various mustards, relishes, along with a wide array of fruit jams and jellies.
+She also prepares traditional pickles, various mustards, relishes, along with a wide array of fruit jams and jellies.

 She doesn’t plan to retire from canning for the market anytime soon, she said.
 “I like the market.
 It is a good market.”
-And besides, “this is something to do.
+And besides, “This is something to do.
 I don’t like to sit around.”
 She leaves that to the pickles.